-Both the documentary film and companion book tell the story of how the Kansas City F.B.I., with the help of Kansas City Police Intelligence Unit, entered into an investigation that uncovered a national conspiracy of the Midwest La Cosa Nostra families using Teamster’s pension fund money to finance Las Vegas casino owners.
+Both the documentary film and companion book tell the story of how the Kansas City F.B.I., with the help of Kansas City Police Intelligence Unit, learned how Midwest La Cosa Nostra families used Teamster’s pension fund money to finance Las Vegas casino owners.
 The price for casino owners to obtain loan approvals was high.
-Chicago, Cleveland, Chicago and Kansas City mob bosses ordered “Strawman” casino owners to give casino jobs to mob pawns.
+Chicago, Cleveland, Chicago, and Kansas City mob bosses ordered “Strawman” casino owner, Allan Glick to give casino jobs to mob pawns.
 These mob underlings skimmed cash from the counting rooms and sent it back to the Midwest Mob bosses.
 Jenkins was able to obtain hours of the recordings used as evidence to convict the La Cosa Nostra bosses in Chicago, Milwaukee, Cleveland and Kansas City for this conspiracy to skim.
 He made extensive use of the audio clips in Gangland Wire and Leaving Vegas.
-In the film, he viewer will hear out of the mobster’s own mouths just how they conducted their business.
+In the film, the viewer will hear out of the mobster’s own mouths just how they conducted their business.
 For example, the viewer will hear Kansas City Mob bosses discussing problems with Frank “Lefty” Rosenthal.
 In his great film, Casino, Martin Scorsese based Robert DeNiro’s Ace Rothstein character on “Lefty” Rosenthal.

 Gangland Wire and Leaving Vegas documents the investigation and fall of the four Midwest Mob families.
 Those families have never fully recovered from that fall.
 They lost control of the billion- dollar Central States Teamster Pension Fund and a steady flow of millions in cash from Las Vegas casinos.

 Gary Jenkins independently produced, Negroes To Hire: Slave Life and Culture on Antebellum Missouri Farms which won the Jackson County Historical Society award for best historical documentary film of the year in 2011.
-He produced Freedom Seekers: Stories From the Western Underground Railroad.
+In 2012, he produced Freedom Seekers: Stories From the Western Underground Railroad.
 Both of these films are used in many educational institution histroy and African American Study programs.

 Gary authored two companion books for these films.
 The first is titled John Brown and The Last Train.

-The second is titled The Immortal 10: A Story from the Western Underground Railroad.
+The second book is titled The Immortal 10: A Story from the Western Underground Railroad.